 Ramirez always drew and painted, but as the only child of an immigrant family, his parents were concerned that he have a structured profession, rather than take a chance on a career as an artist.
 In college he focused on drawing and drafting in the hopes of pursuing an architectural degree, but at the last minute, due to the prodding of his father, he applied to law school.

 He received a full scholarship to the University of Miami Law School, where he excelled but soon realized his heart was not in it.
 In his last year he left the program to follow a vision of putting a fashion collection together.
 “I applied all of my drawing, sketching and design skills to this new endeavor,” he notes.
-At age 23, he established the label Liancarlo, and today he is a highly recognized designer in the fashion world.
+At age 23, he established the label Liancarlo.
 The label has dressed dozens of celebrities, and his work has been featured in countless fashion magazines.

-Throughout the years of growing his business, he became a designer by day, painter by night, taking workshops with such greats as painter Wolf Kahn—making time to pursue this passion with the same detailed study and commitment that he brought to building a business.
+Throughout the years of growing his business, he became a designer by day, painter by night, taking workshops with such greats as painter Wolf Kahn—making time to pursue this passion.